 - The VCFO can review your company’s investment portfolio again and focus on every business unit’s achievement.

 - Considering if divestitures can enhance the company portfolio.
 VCFOs can see if divestitures would improve your company’s returns in the immediate quarter.
 The crumbling economy can lead to numerous opportunities for mergers and acquisitions by companies seeing profit even throughout the crisis.
 A systematic approach to M&A may boost a company’s investment in the long period of rebuilding.

-In these trying times, when employees or their loved ones might be struggling with health problems, anxiety, or financial woes, our McAllen VCFOs are here for you.
-When you consult with Murray & Kirchner, we can help you come to solutions despite the financial insecurity companies are going through.
+In these trying times, when employees or their loved ones might be struggling with health problems, anxiety, or financial woes, our McAllen VCFO is here for you.
+When you consult with Abigail Y. Murray CPA, LLC, we can help you come to solutions despite the financial insecurity companies are going through.